agusjuli/assignment-2.13-serverless-architecture/README.md

 🔹 Terraform: Explicit State Management
 📊 State Tracking: Explicit (Centralized State Files)
-🔄 Deployment Changes: Plan-Apply Workflow (Reconciles State) How It Works:
+🔄 Deployment Changes: Plan-Apply Workflow (Reconciles State)

+How It Works:
 Centralized State Files:
-Maintains a local or remote state file (terraform.tfstate) to track infrastructure.
+A. Maintains a local or remote state file (terraform.tfstate) to track infrastructure.
-State files are critical for understanding what resources exist, their current configuration, and ensuring the desired state matches reality.
+B. State files are critical for understanding what resources exist, their current configuration, and ensuring the desired state matches reality.
-Supports remote backends for state management (e.g., AWS S3, HashiCorp Consul).
+C. Supports remote backends for state management (e.g., AWS S3, HashiCorp Consul).

 Plan-Apply Workflow:
-Uses a two-step process for deployments: terraform plan generates an execution plan showing what will change. terraform apply makes the actual changes.
+A. Uses a two-step process for deployments:
+B. terraform plan generates an execution plan showing what will change.
+C. terraform apply makes the actual changes.
-Ensures predictable deployments by showing a preview before making modifications.
+D. Ensures predictable deployments by showing a preview before making modifications.

 Change Detection:
 Compares the state file with the desired configuration in .tf files.
 Identifies drift (when infrastructure is changed outside of Terraform).
 Can import existing resources into the state to bring unmanaged resources under Terraform control.
-Pros and Cons:
-✅ Precise control over resource management and changes.
-✅ Detects and resolves drift effectively.
-❌ Complex state management can be error-prone (e.g., handling state lock files).

 In Short:
 Centralized, explicit state files for tracking.
 Plan-apply workflow ensures controlled deployments.